jasonrudolph/one-rep-max/README.md

 [http://kiloblog.com/post/sharing-code-for-what-its-worth](http://kiloblog.com/post/sharing-code-for-what-its-worth "GitHub and Git: Sharing Your Code, for What It's Worth ...")

+# Dependencies

+One Rep Max is developed and tested with the following dependencies.

+  * Java 1.6
+  * Leiningen 1.7.1
+  * Git

+If you want to change the CSS, you'll also need Ruby and Compass.

+  * Ruby 1.9.3-p194
+  * Compass 0.12.2

 # Getting started

 You will need to have Java, [lein][] and Git installed.
 Execute the